Battle Master: Plot

 Following an age of conflict between the races of men, elves, dwarves and orcs that destroyed towns and cities and left the land decimated and impoverished, the mysterious Watcher came and settled in the Tower.
 The Watcher withdrew the power of magic, leaving remnants of magic only in artifacts created before his arrival, and cast a spell of apathy on the four kings.
 Then he spoke a prophecy: "Where there is chaos there will be order; where discord, harmony will flourish.
 From the south will come a hero to conquer the land and unite the crowns.
-Where there were fragments, there will be a whole. then will a new age begin."
+Where there were fragments, there will be a whole. then will a new age begin".

 Reception

 Critical reception of Battle Master was mixed, with scores ranging from 58% (Zzap!64) to 83% (Amiga Format) for the Atari ST and Amiga formats of the game.
-Whilst Amiga Format praised its graphics, "clever design" and "instant and lasting appeal", Zzap!64 criticised it for having "too little depth" and "too little tactical meat", and although ST Format also criticised the graphics it considered its action to be "heart-racing" and its strategy "innovative".
+Whilst Amiga Format praised its graphics, "clever design" and "instant and lasting appeal", Zzap!64 criticized it for having "too little depth" and "too little tactical meat", and although ST Format also criticized the graphics it considered its action to be "heart-racing" and its strategy "innovative".